EmilHvitfeldt/smltar/docs/02_tokenization.md

 Notice how we transformed to lowercase first because the rest of the operations are case insensitive.

-Next let's turn our character n-gram tokenizer into a function, with a variable `n` argument.
+Next let's turn our character n-gram tokenizer into a function\index{functions}, with a variable `n` argument.

 ```r